Revalioli/gegelati-pendulum-embedded/PendulumEmbeddedSTMProject/README.md

 ## How to replace the current sensor

 Want to change for something else than the INA219 current sensor ?
 Just create a new derived class from `Monitor`, and a new class derived from `Bench`.
 You can use `INA219Monitor` and `INA219Bench` as references.
 You may also want to create your own version of the `PendulumINA219Monitor` class.

+Depending on how your current sensor work, you will have to adapt the peripherals used.
+Make sure you don't deactive the UART2 in the process, or timers 5 and 7.

 ## How to use another environment

 You can create a new environment class based on the `PendulumEnvironment` class and integrate it in the existing code.
 You will also have to modify the data pointer and the CodeGen files.

 You may also create a new derived monitor from `INA219Monitor` to record data specific to your new environment.

+## How to use another board

+It will require a bit more modifications but is still possible.

+**To trade the STM32F446 for another STM32 board,** you will have to find and import the correct HAL headers for your board.
+The code and #includes in peripheral files and main files should be change.
+Also your board might not have the same tools for serial communication with a PC, so you may have to adapt it too.
+Other files use HAL structs to interact with the board, so no need to modify them.

+**If you want to use a completly different board** (from another company), then more files will have to be changed, because the STMicroelectronics HAL library could not be used anymore.
+At this point it's up to you to adapt the code for what you need and what you want.